Brussels Night Council

 Since 2021, Dimitri has established the Tresor Foundation Berlin, which strives to remove cultural spaces from speculation and provide cultural creators with planning security.
 In October 2021, he presented the initiative “Clubs for Germany” before the German Association of Cities.

-His speech at the Rave The Planet Parade on July 8, 2023, is titled “Techno is Peace”.
+His speech at the Rave The Planet Parade on July 8, 2023, is titled “Techno and Peace”.

 Dr. Matthias Pasdzierny